nicholaswmin/fsm/README.md

       which `transitions` are allowed from it when it's the current `state`.

 [^2]: Attempting a `transition` to a `state` which isn't listed as allowed
-      in the *current* `state` is refused.
-The `state` stays the same.
+      in the *current* `state` is refused & the current `state` stays the same.
-      The refusal to transition to an invalid `state` according to some rules is the 1 and only responsibility of a state machine.
+      The refusal to transition to an invalid `state` according to some rules
+      is the 1 and only responsibility of a state machine.